Elementary and Middle categories

 For the classroom contest, first, second, and third place winners will be selected in elementary and middle school categories.

-The Georgia Historical Society has created a collection of classroom resources designed to enhance student understanding of the history and role of newspapers and media in Georgia and America from the founding to today.
+The Georgia Historical Society has created a collection of classroom resources designed to enhance student understanding of the history and role of an independent judiciary in Georgia and America from the founding to today.

 The resources include: